Anatomiclab/GastroFLOW/README.md

 Script outputs:

-External_.csv: *.csv* file containing the predicted results for the external dataset or Retrospective Case-Control Study Dataset.
+External_.csv: *.csv* file containing the predicted results for the external dataset or retrospective case-control study dataset.
 It provides the prediction labels (positive, suspect positive, and negative), the predicted scores, and the number of tiled predictions classified as suspect positive.

 Step 2: Run the script: `Post_processing\Slide_Tile_Stage1_2_generation.py`